akohta/emf_mie_mmls/README.md

    As a simple representation of the analysis model, the nodes used for the surface integral are output as point cloud data.
    In this case, the file "ex.particles" is output, and the visualization result is "ex_particle.png" (using ParaView).

-3. type './example1.out' with a argument of datafile name.
+3. type './example1.out' with an argument of datafile name.
    For example, './example1.out ex.dat'.
    This executable calculates electromagnetic field, radiation force and torque.
    This is the simplest example using this code.

-4. type './example2.out' with a argument of datafile name.
+4. type './example2.out' with an argument of datafile name.
    For example, './example2.out ex.dat'.
    This executable calculates electromagnetic field intensity distributions, outputs them to text files.
    The I_example2.png is the visualization result of electromagnetic field intensity distributions, created by Gnuplot script gscript_example2.plt